-If your petition has received 12,675 signatures or more it will automatically be referred to a meeting of the Full Council for debate.
+If your petition has received the number signatures of that equates to 5% or more of the population of Medway it will automatically be referred to a meeting of the Full Council for debate.
 If this is the case, we will let you know the date of the meeting where this will take place.

-When you create an e-petition it may take 5 working days before it is published online.
+When you create an e-petition on our website, it may take 5 working days before it is published online.
 This is because we have to check the content is suitable before it is made available for anyone to sign.

 When an e-petition has reached its deadline and closed, it will automatically be sent to the Head of Democratic Services.

-Send your petition to: Head of Democratic Service, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.
+Paper petitions can be submitted to: Head of Democratic Services, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.

 Before you start collecting signatures for paper petitions, take a look at our petition template which will help you to include all the information you need to provide.

 You can also present a petition at a meeting of the Full Council or ask a councillor to present a petition on your behalf.
 Find out the dates and times of forthcoming meetings.

 Our response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following:

 - taking the action requested in the petition